dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 touch claude.md
 ```

 Guides recommend keeping `claude.md` relatively short.
-Edit it when you identify problems that you want to clarify.
-Here's an exmaple that I asked Claude to generate from the spec:
+Edit it when you identify problems with Claude's understanding of the project/guidelines/style.
+Here's an example that I asked Claude to generate from the spec:
 ```
 # Wikipedia Chain Finder